Last modified: Dec. 14, 2024, 4:45 p.m.

 Head white; forewing ground colour faintly golden ochreous; white pattern consisting of a broad and long basal streak, reaching till beyond the middle of the wing; four costal and two dorsal striae, finely edged with ochreous or brown scales basally; a small patch of black scales in the apical area.

-A narrow, elongated, tentiform mine on the underside of a leaf, situated between two secondary veins; one strong, central longitudinal fold, greenish in the earlies stages, brown later on.
+A narrow, elongated, tentiform mine on the underside of a leaf, situated between two secondary veins; one strong, central longitudinal fold, greenish in the earliest stages, brown later on.
 The last instar applies so much spinning that the mine is contorted into a tube.
 The dark frass is concentrated either in a corner of the mine or at its sides.

 See also gracillariidae.net and bladmineerders.be.